zipleen/BSOculusMREnabler/README.md

 Liv is the official way to have MR, but unfortunately it doesn't work with the Oculus Store version - only the Steam version with OpenVR.
 This means everyone who has bought Beat Saber from the Oculus store will not have MR support at all.

-This is an attempt to add that support back into Beat Saber.
+This is an attempt to add that support back into Beat Saber!

-Unfortunately this is not fully working - there's something wrong in the final render and there seems to be a missing shader of some sort - so all the "special effects" are gone from the render!
+Quick instructions: you'll require the usual mrc.config and launch Beat Saber with `-load_mrc_config`

 # How to use: